 Does your local stadium have a good place to stand?
 Think about it.
 The answer is probably no, and that’s a real shame.
 Busch Stadium (see here) and Comerica Park (see here) both have standing room in the aisles in foul territory.
 Camden Yards, of course, has a magnificent standing-room area called the “Flag Court” down the right field line.
 Minute Maid Park has standing room below the arches in left-center.
 At PETCO Park, fans can stand in the cross-aisle in right field.
 And don’t even get me started with Kauffman Stadium.
 There’s standing room all over the place — in foul territory and also in right field.
 Anyway, you get the point.

-Brandon and I headed back to our section before game time.
+I headed back to my section before game time.
 Several players were warming up . . .

 . . . including both starting pitchers: